pegahcarter/automated-cdp/notes/brainstorm.md

 ### Appendix
   1. Plan for strategy
   2. Time periods for testing
-  3. Calculations
+  3. Variables of interest
+  4. Standard deviation metrics
-  4. Steps taken to deploy on a smart contract
+  5. Steps to deploy on a smart contract

 ### 1. Plan for strategy